clairette0000/symfony-docs-fr/cookbook/symfony1.rst

 .. tip::

-    Read the definition of a :term:`Project`, an :term:`Application`, and a :term:`Bundle` in the glossary.
+    Read the definition of a :term:`Projet`, an :term:`Application`, and a :term:`Bundle` in the glossary.

 Bundles and Plugins